KoenZomers/RingApi/README.md

 ## Version History

+0.4.3.0 - released March 18, 2020

+- Added `GetDoorbotsHistory` method which allows providing a specific doorbot id to retrieve only the items for that specific doorbot

 0.4.2.2 - released March 16, 2020

 - Merged [PR # 13](https://github.com/KoenZomers/RingApi/pull/13) adding possible exceptions to each method call and doing some code efficiency improvements.
 Thanks to [ronwarner](https://github.com/ronwarner) for his contribution!